cullenwatson/sorting-analysis/README.md

 ![image](https://user-images.githubusercontent.com/78247585/157801616-c9cc537e-5430-4f81-91be-36470c7e9da6.png)

 <br><br>
-As for the winner, with my results, there was no clear winner, as shellsort and mergesort were a close tie.
+Overall, with the data I collected, there was no clear winner, as shellsort and mergesort were a close tie.
 They each performed near instant sorts on all the datasets.
 This corroborates with their complexity being in  O(n log(n)).
 <br><br>
 ![image](https://user-images.githubusercontent.com/78247585/157801826-6f440817-33a2-462f-8b96-24c930af04e9.png)